 “We all want to play.
 We all love hockey.
 It’s our job," Bruins captain Zdeno Chara told CSNNE.com.
 "But we also have to play under certain rules and it has to make sense for us.
 We’ll continue to train and skate while keeping ourselves in shape.”

 Even before the labor dispute, the team's future in Wilmington was up in the air.
-This is the last season the team is under contract at Ristuccia, and ownership said earlier this year that they were considering other options for a practice facility for when the lease is up.
+This is the last season the team is under contract at Ristuccia, and for a practice facility for when the lease is up.

-As recently as during the team's annual Development Camp in July, General Manager Peter Chiarelli said there was no update on the team's future in Wilmington.
+As recently as during the team's annual Development Camp in July, in Wilmington.

 But for now, the more important item on the agenda for the Bruins is avoiding a prolonged work stoppage and getting back to practices at Ristuccia Arena this fall.